 Ever had an experience where you had to follow several steps over and over again every time when you need to forward an important email?
-Outlook 2010 has introduced a new feature Quick Steps to allows users to perform several actions quickly and easily.
+Microsoft Outlook has introduced a new feature Quick Steps to allows users to perform several actions quickly and easily.

 1. Click Create New from the Ribbon (or drop the gallery to use a template from New Quick Step fly out)and you’ll be able to pick from a list of actions.

 Select the icon.

 2. You can name the Quick Step, change the icon of the quick step by clicking on the bolt button, pick a shortcut key, and write your own custom tooltip that can help you remember what this Quick Step is for.

 You can select a number of actions (or steps) to perform using the quickstep.

 3. Press Finish to save the Quick Step.
 It will be added to the Ribbon.

 4. You can rearrange, duplicate, modify, and delete any Quick Step from the Manage Quick Steps dialog.

 Also Quick Steps can always be reset back to the defaults.

 To get to this dialog quickly, just click on the small arrow in the lower right corner of the Quick Steps group in the Ribbon.